GiovanniRoversiMIT/GiovanniRoversiMIT/_projects/7_project.md

 </table>
 <br>

-Some of the topics I have been researching are:
+In my [dissertation](https://giovanniroversi.com/publications/) I have tried to disentangle the interactions between the system of clausal/word order alternations, verbal voice morphology, and a fluid restriction on Ā-extraction (from certain clause types, only some arguments may be extracted, but not others.)<br><br>

- - The syntax of Ā-extraction and its non-trivial interactions with the voice system;
+Other topics I have been researching are:
  - The way the classic binding conditions apply (or don't apply, or apply differently) depending on a clause's voice and the position of the relevant nominals being evaluated for coreference;
  - The syntax of reflexive constructions;
- - The interactions of word order and agreement.
+ - The syntax of cross-clausal A-dependencies (possibly hyperraising, possibly prolepsis, possibly movement-derived control).